uililo/uililo.github.io/index.md

 <img class="profile-picture" src="profile.jpg" onmouseover="this.src='coco_headphone.jpg';" onmouseout="this.src='profile.jpg';">

 Hi!
-I'm a PhD student in the [CDT in Natural language processing](https://web.inf.ed.ac.uk/cdt/natural-language-processing) at the University of Edinburgh, where I work with [Sharon Goldwater](https://homepages.inf.ed.ac.uk/sgwater/) and [Hao Tang](https://homepages.inf.ed.ac.uk/htang2/).
-In my research, I study *how* self-supervised speech representations encode [speaker](https://arxiv.org/pdf/2305.12464.pdf) or information about [neighboring phones](https://arxiv.org/pdf/2405.08237).
-More generally, I am interested in how humans and models acquire and process language.
+I'm a PhD student in the [CDT in Natural language processing](https://web.inf.ed.ac.uk/cdt/natural-language-processing) at the University of Edinburgh, where I work with [Sharon Goldwater](https://homepages.inf.ed.ac.uk/sgwater/) and [Hao Tang](https://homepages.inf.ed.ac.uk/htang2/), and collaborate with [Naomi Feldman](https://users.umiacs.umd.edu/~nhf/index.html).

+In my research, I study *how* self-supervised speech representations encode information about [speaker](https://arxiv.org/pdf/2305.12464.pdf) or about [context (neighboring phones)](https://arxiv.org/pdf/2405.08237).
+More generally, I want to understand how humans and models acquire and process language.

 Email me (oli.liu) here: ed.ac.uk to talk about my research or Edinburgh or speech or NLP or cognitive science :)

 ### News

+September 2024 - I've been fortunate to attend HILS (Nijmegen), Cogsci (Rotterdam), and Interspeech (Kos) this past summer.
+Now I'm ready to stay away from making posters and writing talks and get some actual work done.

 June 2024 - Really excited to be visiting University of Pompeu Fabra and Barcelona Supercomputing centre on June 26 and 28.